expo/expo/docs/versions/v13.0.0/guides/configuration.md

         Color to fill the loading screen background 6 character long hex color string, eg: `'#000000'`

     -   `hideExponentText`
-        By default, Exponent shows some text at the bottom of the loading screen.
+        By default, Expo shows some text at the bottom of the loading screen.
 Set this to `true` to disable.

 -   `appKey`
-    By default, Exponent looks for the application registered with the AppRegistry as `main`.
+    By default, Expo looks for the application registered with the AppRegistry as `main`.
 If you would like to change this, you can specify the name in this property.

 -   `androidStatusBarColor`
     6 character long hex color string, eg: `'#000000'`

 -   `androidHideExponentNotificationInShellApp`
-    By default, Exponent adds a notification to your app with refresh button and debug info.
+    By default, Expo adds a notification to your app with refresh button and debug info.
 Set this to `true` to disable.

 -   `scheme`
     **Standalone Apps Only**.
 Url scheme to link into your app.
 For example, if we set this to `'rnplay'`, then rnplay:// urls would open your app when tapped.